miihael/kingpin/README.md

+# FORK notice:

+this fork breaks compatibility as it removes ":" as delimiter for StringMap()

 # CONTRIBUTIONS ONLY

 **What does this mean?** I do not have time to fix issues myself.
 The only way fixes or new features will be added is by people submitting PRs.
 If you are interested in taking over maintenance and have a history of contributions to Kingpin, please let me know.